Cubans are turning to castor oil for cooking: "That's how dire the situation is."

 Creativity knows no bounds, especially when it comes to the most consumed beverage in the Caribbean nation after water: coffee.

-The activist Irma Broek shared a video on Facebook showing a man filtering the black nectar of the white gods using a welding torch: “Here we are trying to brew coffee because we have no power, no gas, nothing.”
+Activist Irma Broek shared a video on Facebook showing a man brewing the black nectar of the white gods using a welding torch: "Here we are trying to make coffee because we have no electricity, no gas, nothing."

-Recently, a Cuban revealed on social media that residents in rural areas of the Holguín province use an "invention" made from a pressure cooker lid that serves as an antenna and helps improve internet connectivity.
+Recently, a Cuban revealed on social media that residents of rural towns in the province of Holguín are using a "invention" made from a pressure cooker lid that acts as an antenna to improve internet connectivity.

-A user reported on the Facebook profile "Holguín en fotos" that upon arriving at the town of Bariay, in the municipality of Rafael Freyre, he saw many houses that had something resembling a television antenna on the outside, "but strange."
+A user shared on the Facebook profile "Holguín en fotos" that as they approached the town of Bariay, in the municipality of Rafael Freyre, they noticed many houses with something resembling a television antenna on the outside, "but strange."

 COMMENT